 Every Auburn fan knows the school’s official colors are burnt orange and navy blue.

-Auburn’s orange-and-blue combination (you can find the hex color codes here) is much more different than that of Florida’s or Boise State’s colors.
+Auburn's orange-and-blue combination (you can find the hex and Pantone color codes used in the Auburn Tigers logo here, one of them is PMS 289) is much more different than that of Florida's or Boise State's colors.
 The Auburn orange and navy blue can be found on flags, T-shirts and other apparel in Auburn, Alabama.
-Just attend a game at Jordan-Hare Stadium or take a virtual tour of AU’s athletic facilities if you truly want to be immersed in them.
+Just attend a game at Jordan-Hare Stadium or take a virtual tour of AU's athletic facilities if you truly want to be immersed in them.
+These Auburn colors are as much a part of the school's history as they are the chants and cheers.

 These Auburn colors are as much a part of the school’s history as they are the chants and cheers.